ELITR/online-text-flow/README.md

 Includes the flashing of login and logout messages as provided by Quart.
 Authentication is simple and credentials are hard-coded just to restrict the viewing of the `/` endpoint.
 Note that anyone can use or misuse the `/post` and `/data` endpoints once they learn they exist!

-To log in without the need to fill in the login form, open the `/textflow/login?auth=username:password`endpoint.
+To log in without the need to fill in the login form, open the `/textflow/login?auth=USERNAME:PASSWORD` endpoint.

 ## Example